Ritvik19/SudokuNet/README.md

 ## License

-This project is licensed under [License Name].
+This project is licensed under [Apache-2.0].
 Refer to `LICENSE` for more details.